abhignarevuru/remeis-2018/Diary.md

 -   writing documentation & reports
 -   Discussion with Miri
--   _Cooked Indian meal for observatory, barbeque for visitors_
+-   _Cooked Indian meal for barbeque with visitors_

 06 July '18